JavaJedik/MNIST/client/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run windows_start`

+Use this, if you are on Windows operational system, and want to run the app.
+Open [http://localhost:1488](http://localhost:1488) to view it in your browser.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\